 If you are opting for natural childbirth having a good herbal remedy to support your birthing process can really help you.
-I recommend, Nature's Birth Drops, which are specifically formulated for use during labor and considered safe for both mother and child.
-It contains the following ingredients:
+The following herbs are useful during labor:

 This herbal remedy is used during labor because it is very soothing because it has sedative effects on the nervous system.

 Blu cohosh is known to support the uterus during labor and at the same time maintaining the efficiency of contractions to speed up the birth process.
 This herb is often used or recommended by many midwives.

 This herb helps maintain a healthy mood during childbirth.
 It is also supportive of regular effective uterine contractions.

 Many pregnant women are often told to drink raspberry tea during the pregnancy, especially in third trimester because it prepares the uterus for birth.
 Raspberry leaf is known to be a great uterine tonic and helps prevent irritable uterus and weak contractions.

 Vervain is well-known for its ability to relax nervous tension common during labor. it also supports healthy lactation.

 The effect of herbs for childbirth are felt quickly and you should only repeat it every hour, if necessary.
 Most herbs come as herbal tinctures, which are liquid but need to be diluted into water.

 Often a single dose of 5-10 drops in one glass of water goes a long way.
 Ask your midwife for further assistance.